-- The governance and contractual framework is as well in concrete development in close coordination with the European Commission, ACER and the NRAs and planned to be concluded 2021. - Until then, the exchanges between 3rd countries and EU countries, respectively between 3rd countries only will be included in MNCC calculation (see Article 4.2.1).
+- In order to properly consider the flows originating from 3rd countries, APG is actively involved in the Core CCR investigations and discussions on how to integrate 3rd countries in the relevant methodologies. - With a focus on Switzerland these investigations and developments are currently done in close coordination with the European Commission, ACER and the NRAs. - The governance and contractual framework is as well in concrete development in close coordination with the European Commission, ACER and the NRAs and planned to be concluded in 2022. - Until then, the exchanges between 3rd countries and EU countries, respectively between 3rd countries only will be included in MNCC calculation (see Article 4.1.1).